haotiangu/Robost_Vision_Based_Object_Tracking_System/README.md

 # Robost_Vision_Based_Object_Tracking_System
 **TANGO-ESRGAN** is developed to defend against the white-box attack of vision based object tracking system.
 It contains the online image restoration CNN TANGO-ESRGAN, the real-time object detection and localization CNN(YOLO 5.6.1), and the object tracking to move controller.
+Our method, which is a computationally efficient denoiser based on Real-ESRGAN, shows several desirable properties for real-time implementation on autonomous systems such as self-driving cars and aerial drones, including faster runtime, lower computational load, higher peak signal-to-noise ratio (PSNR) value for the reconstructed image, improved image resolution and the adaptability to handle a large range of perturbation levels with a fixed network model.
+Robost_Vision_Based_Object_Tracking_System is TANGO-ESRGAN based framework.

 **News**: